 Stretching from the Welsh midlands almost to its northern coast, Snowdonia National Park covers a vast swath of North Wales.
 The park consists of rocky mountains, valleys clothed in oak woods, moorlands, lakes and rivers, all guaranteeing magical scenery.
 Its most famous attraction is the towering peak of Mount Snowdon.
 The view from the top is jaw-dropping: to the north-west you can see the Menai Strait and Anglesey; to the south, Harlech Castle and the Cadair Idris mountain range.
 On a really clear day you can make out the distant peaks of Ireland’s Wicklow Mountains to the south-east.

 The wild, windswept uplands of Brecon Beacons are one of Wales’ most spectacular areas, and perfect for a hike or scenic drive.
-If you want to see it all from your car, any road that crosses the Beacons will reward you with beautiful views, but the best is the high, rippling A4069, between Brynamman and Llangadog in the park’s western end.
+If you want to see it all from your car, any road that crosses the Beacons will reward you with beautiful views, but the best vantage point is the high, rippling A4069, between Brynamman and Llangadog at the park’s western end.

 The smallest of the country’s three national parks, Pembrokeshire Coast, is no less striking in its beauty.
 The park has 13 blue-flag beaches and a host of arresting cliff-top drives and walks, including stretches of the newly designated Wales Coast Path.

 Prefer the water?
-Sure, Wales doesn't scream tropical, but regardless of the weather, Wales is a superb beach-holiday destination.
 The beauty of the British coast is underrated, and Wales has some of the very best bits.
 When the sun is shining, the beaches fill up with kids building sandcastles and splashing about in the shallows.
 And when it's not, how about a bracing walk instead?
 The Wales Coast Path traces the country's entire length, so you're unlikely to run out of track.

 Must Do Experiences